yvelikova/axway-open-docs/content/en/docs/container_topics/configure_log_streaming.md

 linkTitle: Redirect logs to stdout
 weight: 8
 date: 2019-09-18
-description: You can configure the API Gateway logging system to redirect the trace and traffic logs to `stdout` instead of to separate files.
-This allows the logs to be read directly from each container by an external logging service (for example, Elastic Stack or Splunk).
+description: Configure the API Gateway logging system to redirect the trace and traffic logs to `stdout` instead of to separate files, allowing the logs to be read directly from each container by an external logging service (for example, Elastic Stack or Splunk).
 ---

 ## Trace logs

-The trace log behavior can be modified through the `trace.xml`file or the system environment variables.
+The trace log behavior can be modified through the `trace.xml` file or the system environment variables.

 {{< alert title="Note" color="primary" >}}The environment variables override the `trace.xml` file settings.
 This enables the logging behavior of individual containers to be defined at runtime.{{< /alert >}}